 Pinot Blanc Food Pairings

-Fish, raw fish, grilled fish, Thai food, dishes with lime, ginger and lemongrass, to try with Mantuan pumpkin tortelli, spaghetti with clams, rice noodles with shrimps and vegetables, sweet and sour pork, veal with tuna sauce, ravioli parmigiana herbs, truffle risotto, spaghetti carbonara, tagliatelle with porcini mushrooms.
+Fish, raw fish, grilled fish, Thai food, dishes with lime, ginger, and lemongrass, to try with Mantuan pumpkin tortelli, spaghetti with clams, rice noodles with shrimp and vegetables, sweet and sour pork, Chicken Cacciatore, Vitello Tonnato, pasta alla carbonara, Pad Thai.